Orange-OpenSource/ns-O-RAN-flexric/README.md

 5. To see current KPIs, click 'Source Data'.
  If FlexRIC connection is enabled, GUI KPIs will refresh only when xApp is running and Indication messages are exchanged. <br />
  If FlexRIC is disabled in GUI, GUI KPIs will refresh every 1s.
-6. To run  xapp_rc_handover_ctrl on GUI, at first you need to set the ric taap parameters as show in this figure [Click here to view the RIC TaaP Parameters](docs/RicTaap_prameters1.png) then Navigate to '/path/to/flexric/build/examples/xApp/c/ctrl/ ' .and then run './xapp_rc_handover_ctrl' and wait some seconds.
+6. To run  ??????? on GUI, at first you need to set the ric taap parameters as show in this figure [Click here to view the RIC TaaP Parameters](docs/RicTaap_prameters1.png) then Navigate to '/path/to/flexric/build/examples/xApp/c/ctrl/ ' .and then run './xapp_rc_handover_ctrl' and wait some seconds.
 7. To stop simulation, click 'Stop' on 'Show Form' window.
 8. To close GUI if not needed, please use command 'docker-compose down' in 'ns-3-mmwave-oran/GUI' folder.